Dorian

 Dinner again this week?
 Just us this time.

-He stared at it for maybe a full minute.
+He looked at the message for a minute.

 Then hit send.